dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 php bin/console server:run
 ```

 You will see something similar to: `[OK] Server listening on http://127.0.0.1:8000`.
-So in your browser copy in that URL and you'll be shown a "Welcome to Symfony" page.
+So in your browser open the following URL: `http://127.0.0.1:8000/blog`, you'll be shown a "Hello BlogController!" page.

 ### Creating a New Author Entity